tschecurity/Unit-9/README.md

 ## Notes

 I encountered an issue with appending the session ID to the end of the URL for hijacking fixation.
-I tried several query string values, such as PHSESSION, SESSION, etc. Eventually, I figured out the correct query value.
+I tried several session types, such as PHSESSION, SESSION, etc. Eventually, I figured out the correct session type.